mohamed-amor1/d3js-heatmap/README.md

 ## How to Use

-View the Heatmap: Open the project in a web browser.
+View the Heatmap: Open the project in a web browser by clicking [here](https://d3js-heatmap-temperature.netlify.app/).
 The heatmap will be displayed on the webpage, showing temperature variances across different months and years.

 Interact with Data: Hover over a cell to see detailed information about the temperature variance for a specific month and year.